 It is defined as the length of time that a shutter is open when taking a photo.
 When the shutter opens, it lets light into the camera and onto its sensor.
-The shutter closes after some amount of time (depending on your shutter speed setting).
+The shutter closes after some amount of time (depending on your setting).

 It can be slow enough for capturing motion blur or fast enough to freeze action in a sharp image in low-light conditions.